gadget-inc/skipper/docs/design.md

 ## Notes

-- need to re-assign all functions when deployment is updated
+- update functions when deployment is updated
+  - terminate old pods, new pods will be assigned if needed